rubenszinho/lora-water-level-monitoring/README.md

      - Checking and updating the frontend in the `lora-sensor-website` submodule, rebuilding it if necessary.
      - Building and starting the server-side container.
 3. **Using the `--dirty` Option:** To avoid rebuilding existing containers, run `./setup.sh --dirty`.

+## License

+This project is licensed under the GPL License.
+See the [LICENSE](LICENSE) file for details.